A measure-valued HJB perspective on Bayesian optimal adaptive control: Introduction

-The remainder of the article is organized as follows: In Section 2 we introduce our main problem of interest, express the dynamics of the involved processes in the observation filtration, and discuss the related literature; in Section 3 we introduce our weak problem formulation as well as the piecewise constant approximate formulation and provide our main result; Section 4 presents our stability results and Section 5 is devoted to the proof of our main result.
+The remainder of the article is organized as follows: In Section 2 we introduce our main problem of interest and express the dynamics of the involved processes in the observation filtration; in Section 3 we introduce our weak problem formulation as well as the piecewise constant approximate formulation and provide our main result; Section 4 presents our stability results and Section 5 is devoted to the proof of our main result.